 For big planned purchases, such as a home remodeling project, the new cardholder incentive can make this card quite lucrative.
 Say, for example, you earned $500 cash back in total rewards your first year.
 Discover will give you another $500 in cash back at the end of your first consecutive 12 months of being a cardholder.

 Introductory 0% APR Is Another Way to Save

 Another way to maximize your incentives as a new cardholder is to take advantage of the healthy 0% APR for purchases and balance transfers for 14 months.
 If you want to make a large purchase and pay it off over time, this is a valuable perk.
 After 14 months, you will pay an ongoing variable APR of 14.24% to 25.24% depending on your creditworthiness, so be sure to pay off your purchase balance before the 14-month period ends.
-The balance transfer fee is 3% of the amount transferred, which is fairly typical with balance transfer cards.
+The balance transfer fee is 3% of the amount transferred during the introductory period and then up to 5% after that, which is fairly typical with balance transfer cards.

 Keep in mind that it is often better to not make new purchases with a card you're using for balances transfers.
 Mixing these two activities on one card can make it difficult to see where you stand on both your spending and debt payoff goals.
 In addition, because there are very specific rules about how interest charges are calculated for balance transfers and purchases after the 14-month 0% period, you could end up paying more interest than you planned.

 If a balance transfer is your main objective, take a look at the Discover it® Balance Transfer card.
 This card has a similar cash back plan, but 18 months at 0% intro APR for balance transfers.
 At the end of the intro period, you will pay an ongoing variable APR of 14.24% to 25.24%.